adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "O Jellia Jamb!
 I’m so glad to see you again.
 Where’s Ozma?"

-"In her room, your Highness," replied the little maid de- murely.
+"In her room, your Highness," replied the little maid demurely.

 "When is her birthday, Jellia?" asked the girl.
 "Day after tomorrow, your Highness."